alexyy802/waifucord/docs/api.rst

-.. currentmodule:: discord
+.. currentmodule:: senpai

 API Reference
 ===============

-The following section outlines the API of discord.py.
+The following section outlines the API of senpai.py.

 .. note::